“Sex Addiction: a relational approach”.

 A relational approach offers useful ways of understating that sexual behaviours labelled addictive or compulsive can represent an attempt to find a solution to some form of vulnerability and to ease the “burden of self “, and the perceived risks of vulnerability, such as the vulnerability of living up to expectations, to be approved of by others, or to be loved and accepted.
 We can alleviate much of our suffering by temporarily forgetting about ourselves or getting lost.
 We can forget about our self in many ways, and sex and drugs are just one.

 I would like to suggest that in order to help clients we need to hold in mind the nature of escape.
 It is not about a desire to self-destruct.
-Apart from the potential to pathologise, this idea misses the central purpose of escape – to limit or stop the patterns of thinking about self that give rise to difficult feelings about self- such as I am a failure, I am unlovable etc. We need to help clients identify and change relational patterns that give rise to these feelings and assist them develop more helpful relationships with themselves and others, and thereby reduce the need to escape.
+Apart from the potential to pathologise, this idea misses the central purpose of escape – to limit or stop the patterns of thinking or relating with others that give rise to difficult feelings about self- such as I am a failure, I am unlovable etc. We need to help clients identify and change relational patterns that give rise to these feelings and assist them to develop more helpful relationships with themselves and others, and thereby reduce the need to escape.
 As someone once put it:

 “It’s easy to take off your clothes and have sex.
 People do it all the time.
 But opening up your soul to someone, letting them into your spirit, thoughts, fears, future, hopes, dreams…that is being naked”.